Table of contents

 She talks about one of her client, a family law attorney in her 30s, felt emotionally drained and unsure of how her skills could be applied elsewhere.
 But once she identified her transferable skills, she quickly realized she was qualified for much more than she initially thought.

-One of the most powerful tools in making a successful career change at 35 is networking.
 As Gregory Austin, Podcaster and Business Development Lead at ECI, advises,

 "Networking isn’t about collecting contacts; it’s about building relationships that will grow and support you throughout your career."